-FACTBOX - Build a giant wall, cut Education Department.
+Factbox - Build a giant wall, cut Education Department.
 What a President Trump would do

 Trump has complained that China, Japan, Mexico, Vietnam and India are "ripping us off" by devaluing their currencies and keeping out some U.S. exports.

-He has said he favours reaching trade agreements with individual countries as opposed to multilateral accords like the TPP.

 He would designate China a currency manipulator and impose countervailing duties on its exports.
-He also wants to pursue a World Trade Organization case on Chinese government programs that subsidize exporters.
+He also wants to pursue a World Trade Organization case on Chinese government programs that subsidise exporters.

-Trump has said the United States should raise tariffs on foreign-made goods in response to reductions in interest rates by European Union nations and other countries, which he says could hurt manufacturing jobs at home.

-Trump has also said he would slap 35 percent tariffs on air conditioners made in Mexico by United Technologies Corp's Carrier after the company decided to move production there from Indiana, and on Ford Motor Corp vehicles made in Mexico that are sold in the United States.
+Trump has said he would slap 35 percent tariffs on air conditioners made by United Technologies Corp's Carrier in Mexico after the company decided to move production there from Indiana, and on Ford Motor Corp vehicles made in Mexico that are sold in the United States.

 TAXES